 Students may drop after the drop period and receive a withdrawal grade (W).
 A grade of "W" does not affect a student's cumulative GPA, but counts as credit hours attempted toward both pace and maximum time frame.
 Course withdrawals will not be allowed after week seven (7) of an 8-week session.
-The earned grade will be awarded and will count towards the cumulative GPA and as credit hours attempted toward both pace and maximum time frame.
+Students who are administratively withdrawn during week 8 will be awarded a withdrawal fail (WF) grade.
+A grade of 'WF' does affect a student's cumulative GPA and counts as credit hours attempted toward both pace and maximum time frame.

 Notifying an instructor or other office of intent to drop a course does not constitute an official withdrawal.
 Students may withdraw from courses via student portal.
 Students who withdraw from course(s) are still responsible for tuition.
 Please refer to the University Refund Policy (p.
-46) for more information.
+48) for more information.